 “We have spent the last day reviewing what we believe we need to present in the defense case,” Naftalis said in the letter.
 “After substantial consideration, we have determined that Mr. Gupta will not be a witness on his own behalf in the defense case.
 We wanted to alert the court and the government of this decision as soon as it had been made.”

 Gupta, who ran McKinsey & Co. from 1994 to 2003, is accused of giving Rajaratnam inside information about Goldman Sachs and Procter & Gamble Co.
-(PG), where Gupta was also a director.
+(PG:US), where Gupta was also a director.
 Tips Gupta allegedly passed to Rajaratnam involve Goldman Sachs earnings in the first quarter of 2007 and fourth quarter of 2008.
-Another involves a $5 billion Berkshire Hathaway Inc. (B) investment in New York-based Goldman Sachs on Sept.
+Another involves a $5 billion Berkshire Hathaway Inc. (B:US) investment in New York-based Goldman Sachs on Sept.
 23, 2008.

 Gupta has pleaded not guilty to one count of conspiracy and five counts of securities fraud, which carries a maximum term of 20 years in prison.